 John and Alice Tyler appreciated nature and enjoyed its closeness through ranching, sailing, and all forms of outdoor life.
 They were concerned about the increasing ravages of pollution and resolved to help conserve what is natural and beautiful in our world by establishing this international award.

-Since its inauguration in 1973, seventy-six individuals and four organizations have been honored with the Tyler Prize.
+Since its inauguration in 1973, seventy-eight individuals and four organizations have been honored with the Tyler Prize.
 Mrs. Tyler, in speaking of these distinguished honorees said “I have faith that the ever-growing research by brilliant world scientists will continue to alert us to the delicate balance that sustains life… and that we will become more aware of the dire urgency to improve and maintain this vital cycle for the preservation of our Universe.”

 In addition to her foremost concerns, world environment and education, the late Alice Tyler’s interests also extended to child health, medical research, and the arts as a co-founder of ARCS (Achievement Rewards for College Scientists).
 Mrs. Tyler was a supporter of medical research at the University of California and contributed building funds to local hospitals.
 She especially embraced Childhelp U.S.A. for its dedication to and care of abused children.
 Mrs. Tyler was also a Dame of the Danish Order of St. John.